The Swamp (2020 film)

 The Swamp is a 2020 American documentary film about the fundraising and political culture on Capitol Hill in Washington, D.C.
 Released in August 2020 on HBO, it chronicles the activities of three Republican congressmen.
 Matt Gaetz of Florida, Thomas Massie of Kentucky and Ken Buck of Colorado are portrayed as outsiders to the dominant party patronage system.
 The film takes place largely in 2019 and chronicles their reactions to the biggest political stories of that year along with commentary on the political climate of Washington D.C.

 Synopsis

 The film details how heavily the Republican and Democratic parties rely on lobbyists for financial support.
 It describes a system where those members of Congress who are most effective at fundraising for their party are rewarded with committee assignments.
 The film uses interview clips and narration from Lawrence Lessig of Harvard Law School to provide background information.
 Lessig primarily faults former Speaker of the House Newt Gingrich for the political climate of Capitol Hill, alleging he shifted Congress's priorities from legislating to fundraising in the 1990s and deprioritized bipartisanship.
-The Swamp proves critical of the Trump administration, despite the film's three main characters being staunch defenders of it, with the administration's ties to various lobbyists portrayed negatively.
+The Swamp proves critical of the first Trump administration, despite the film's three main characters being staunch defenders of it, with the administration's ties to various lobbyists portrayed negatively.